Lekh Tandon: Biography

 Lekh's father, Faqeer Chand Tandon, had studied with Prithviraj Kapoor at Khalsa High School (Lyallpur, Punjab, British India), and had been friends.
 Kapoor inspired Lekh to work in Bollywood.
 Around same time, Lekh's brother Yograj was working as assistant director and secretary to Kapoor.

 Lekh started as Assistant Director in Hindi movie industry in 1950s and became a director of several hit movies beginning with Professor (1962 film).
 Though the prestigious film Jhuk Gaya Aasman starring Rajendra Kumar and Saira Bano did not become successful at box office, they are considered classics.
 His successful directorial ventures at box office include Prince (1969 film), Ek Baar Kaho, Agar Tum Na Hote.
-His most talked about film remains Agar Tum Na Hote starring Rajesh Khanna in the main lead.
 Dulhan Wahi Jo Piya Man Bhaye was one of his biggest hits and the film's heroine Rameshwari told The Times of India that Tandon was involved in every aspect of the film.
 She also said that the film was released without any publicity.
 Actor Victor Banerjee, who played the leading role in his film, Doosri Dulhan, described him as a director who "loved his craft and could deftly weave the commercial angle in a decently-told narrative."
 For this film Khanna received Best Actor award and Tandon received Best director award at Filmfans Association Awards in 1983.
 Then he moved on to nascent TV scene and started directing TV serials.
 His first offering was Phir Wahi Talash on India's National Television Channel Doordarshan.
 Lekh is credited with discovering Shahrukh Khan by casting him in his TV serial Dil Dariya.
 Lekh is also discovering Lankesh Bhardwaj by appoint him as an assistant in Writing with him in the year 2001 and give him an opportunity as an actor in Ek Aangan Ho Gaye Doh.
 He also directed TV serial Farmaan, broadcast on Doordarshan in early 1990s.